TSE-Systems/tse-analytics-docs/Writerside/topics/Exploration-widget.md

 ![qq-plot.png](qq-plot.png)

+*Figure: Normal probability (normality) plot in TSE Analytics*

 The appearance of the 45° line, regression line and confidence band of the normality plot can be customized by using the Curves tab implemented in the Figure options window accessed via the **‘Customize’** tool (‘Graph’ symbol) in the plot menu.
 Here, the style, width and color of lines can be adjusted, and markers can be added or customized.

 ![plot-customization-2.png](plot-customization-2.png)

+*Figure: Curve tab in the figure options window of the normality plot*

 The lines to be customized can be selected from the dropdown menu at the top of the Curves tab:
 - _child1: 45° line